-Please know that L&N will never call, text or email you and request your account number or card number.
+Please know that L&N will never call, text or email you to request your account number, mobile/internet banking log-in or card numbers.
 If you receive a similar call, text or email, delete it immediately and call the credit union at (502) 368-5858 or (800) 292-2905 to report it!

 Click here to see the current Fraud Alerts

 Click here to view videos about phishing and other internet fraud scams